a3rev/a3-portfolio/readme.txt

 == Changelog ==

+= 2.6.1 - 2018/03/07 =
+* This is a big Maintenance Update.
+IMPORTANT clear all caches after this update.
+3 Bug Fixes plus 2 Mobile UI and UX tweaks.
+Big fix for conflict with themes that filter Content in wp head.
+* Tweak - Mobile break point to display items one column in portrait on new Apple and Android wider screen phones.
+* Tweak - Update script to remove auto close expander when scroll on mobile for improved UX
+* Fix - Changed from filtering the content at wp head to filter the title and call wp content from there to resolve issues with themes that filter the content at wp head.
+* Fix - Item Cards alignment in PC and tablet for portfolio items without description.
+* Fix - Image Scale and Crop options which had stopped working

 = 2.6.0 - 2018/03/05 =
 * Feature Upgrade.
 This version adds full compatibility with the popular Divi premium theme by adding Category and Tags templates when that theme is used.